-What better time could there be to discuss the amazing power of plants for improving our mental health?
-Whether it’s making social connections in the local community garden or taking notice of the little things in a natural space, gardening can have a positive impact on your mental wellbeing.
+Gardening and spend in time with nature has the power to improve mental health.
+Whether that is through making social connections in the local community garden or taking notice of the little things in a natural space.
+Gardening can have a positive impact on your mental wellbeing.

 Mental health problems affect a lot of people in the UK.
 A recent survey for NHS Digital found that one adult in every six had experienced a mental health problem in the week prior to the survey.
 So it’s likely that you or someone you know is suffering from poor mental health right now.

 Common problems include depression, bipolar disorder, anxiety and panic disorder.